Michigan Court Records

 - Unauthorized loan and credit application

-- Delivery or manufacturing ion of marijuana
+- Delivery or manufacturing of marijuana

 Can I get a Felony Removed from a Court Record in Michigan?